EclipseUCOSP/versionchecker-webservice/README.md

 The database files are handled in cakephp-2.2.7/app/config/database.php It should look like this:

 	public $default = array(
 		'datasource' => 'Database/Mysql',
 		'persistent' => false,
 		'host' => 'localhost:3306',
 		'login' => 'root',
 		'password' => 'root',
 		'database' => 'versiondb',
 		'prefix' => '',
 		'encoding' => 'utf8',
 	);

-To work with W/M/L-AMP the password and username are just root Make sure your AMP stack setup is on port 3306 and make a db called version db
+To work with W/M/L-AMP the password and username are just root.

+Make sure your AMP stack setup is on port 3306.

+and make a db called version db.

-To set up your table, use the SQL commands in the db repository
+To set up your table, use the SQL commands in the db repository.